BroadbandForum/usp/specification/mtp/mqtt/index.md

 * All configured Topic Filter values for use with this MQTT server MUST be included in a `SUBSCRIBE` packet.
 For a USP Agent, the `.MQTT.Client.{i}.Subscription.{i}. ` table can be used to configure Topic Filter values.
 * If a MQTT 5.0 USP Endpoint received one or more User Property in the `CONNACK` packet where the name of the name-value pair is “subscribe-topic”, the USP Endpoint MUST include the value of all such name-value pairs in its `SUBSCRIBE` packet as a Topic Filter.
 * If a MQTT 5.0 Endpoint received a Response Information property in the `CONNACK` packet, and the topic from that Response Information property is not included (directly or as a subset of a Topic Filter) among the Topic Filters of the previous 2 bullets, the Endpoint MUST include the value of the Response Information property in its `SUBSCRIBE` packet.
+* If an Endpoint has a `ResponseTopicConfigured` value and did not receive a Response Information property in the `CONNACK` packet, and the topic in the `ResponseTopicConfigured` parameter is not included (directly or as a subset of a Topic Filter) among the Topic Filters of the first 2 bullets, the Endpoint MUST include the value of the `ResponseTopicConfigured` in its `SUBSCRIBE` packet.

 **R-MQTT.16** - USP Agents that have NOT received a "subscribe-topic" User Property in the `CONNACK` and do NOT have a configured Topic Filter (`Device.MQTT.Client.{i}.Subscription.{i}.Topic` parameter for this Client instance in the data model) MUST terminate the MQTT communications session (via the `DISCONNECT` packet) and consider the MTP disabled.

-**R-MQTT.17** - A USP Agent MUST successfully subscribe to at least one Topic prior to sending a `PUBLISH` packet with a USP Record as its Application Message.

-**R-MQTT.18** - If a USP Endpoint does not successfully subscribe to at least one Topic, it MUST disconnect from the MQTT server.
+**R-MQTT.17** - If a USP Endpoint does not successfully subscribe to at least one Topic, it MUST NOT publish a packet with a USP Record in its Application Message, and must disconnect from MQTT server.

 For each Topic listed in a `SUBSCRIBE` packet, the client will also provide a desired QoS level.
 See the MQTT specification ([MQTT 3.1.1](https://docs.oasis-open.org/mqtt/mqtt/v3.1.1/mqtt-v3.1.1.html) or [MQTT 5.0](https://docs.oasis-open.org/mqtt/mqtt/v5.0/mqtt-v5.0.html), Section 4.3) for description of the three QoS levels (QoS 0, QoS 1, QoS 2).
 The usefulness of these QoS levels in the context of USP depends on the particulars of the MQTT deployment.
 It is therefore up to the implementer / deployer to decide which QoS setting to use.
 In order to ensure deployments have the ability to use at least QoS 1, MQTT clients and servers are required to implement at least QoS 1 (see requirements in [Sending the USP Record in a PUBLISH Packet Payload](#sending_the_usp_record_in_a_publish_packet_payload) and [MQTT Server Requirements](#mqtt_server_requirements).

 <a id='sending_the_usp_record_in_a_publish_packet_payload' />

 ## Sending the USP Record in a PUBLISH Packet Payload